Industry Intelligence 2025 Edition January 2025 VDF-IR-2025-004

 LangChain and LangGraph remain the de facto standards for modular orchestration, with LangChain's parent company reaching a $1.1 billion valuation in 2025.
 Other key players include Microsoft AutoGen, which focuses on conversation-driven planning, and crewAI, which utilizes role-playing agent "personas".

-Enterprise Standards
+Enterprise standards

 Haystack is widely regarded as the "enterprise standard" for retrieval-augmented generation (RAG) and production-grade agents, utilized by the European Commission and the German Armed Forces.

-Commercial Powerhouses
+Commercial powerhouses

 IBM watsonx Orchestrate and Microsoft Copilot Studio offer turnkey solutions.
 IBM focuses on "any agent, any framework" integration with rigorous governance, while Microsoft leverages its massive M365 install base to bring orchestration to knowledge workers at scale.